jonweiwei/Audio-File-Transcriber/README.md

 For the program to work, the SpeechRecognition library must be installed on your system, which can be done easily with *pip install SpeechRecognition*

+In order for the program to transcribe the desired file, you must go into AudioFileTranscriber.py and set the value of the file_name variable on line 5 to 'filename.wav', where "filename" is replaced by the name of the .wav file you would like to transcribe.